 Information History Summary

-Upon the sharing of PIM, the BIM team shall maintain an information register to document the related drawings, design reports in an excel table.
+Upon the sharing of PIM, the BIM Team shall maintain an information register to document the related drawings, design reports in an excel table.
 The excel table shall be always uploaded with the sharing of PIM or deliverables.

 The information register of is proposed as below: